aftersomemath/aftersomemath.github.io/_pages/about.md

 social: true
 ---

 I am an Electrical Engineering undergradate at the University of Pittsburgh, graduating in December of 2018.
 My interests are in the agressive and robust control of autonomous systems.
-My long-term interests are applying research in this field to space systems.
+My long-term goal is to apply this research to space systems.
 I am currently looking for a Ph.D. advisor in this area.

 Small autonomous sytems, particularly flying ones, will have significant impact on the world.
-However, there is a significant deficit in the ability to control these systems in a robust and useful manner in unstructured environments.
+However, there is a significant deficit in the ability to control such systems in a robust and useful manner.
 Solving this problem is critical to making aerial systems useful in everyday life.

-My current research focuses on low-cost CubeSat mission simulation using a hardware-in-the-loop desktop gimbaled simulation platform.
-The approach allows unit, functional, and system testing to be conducted easily and repeatedly.
-Usage of the platform will minimize risks associated with academic CubeSat programs.
+My current research is on <a href="/projects/hitl-cubesat/">low-cost CubeSat mission simulation<a>.

 My most significant project was being a leader of Pitt's <a href="http://www.aerialroboticscompetition.org">International Aerial Robotics Competition</a> team.
 The team was the top performer of Mission 7 at the American Venue two years in row.
 Both years, the team received the Best System Design award and in 2018, <a href="http://pittras.org/assets/misc/iarc-technical-paper-2018.pdf">Best Technical Paper</a>.
-Check out the <a href="http://pittras.org/projects/IARC/">project page</a> and <a href="http://pittras.org/projects/iarc/2018/08/10/update-iarc-technical-postmortem.html">Technical Postmortem</a>.
+Check out the <a href="/projects/iarc-mission-7/">project page</a>.

-A overview of my publically available technical work can be found on the <a href="projects/">Projects</a> page.
-Additionally, some of the projects were the subject of <a href="publications/">papers or presentations</a>.
+A overview of my publically available technical work can be found on the <a href="/projects/">Projects</a> page.
+Additionally, some of the projects were the subject of <a href="/publications/">papers or presentations</a>.

 Feel free to contact me through <a href="mailto:lsb27@pitt.edu">email</a> with any questions.